Fossil fuel

-A fossil fuel (Note: The term has been considered a misnomer because it does not actually originate from fossils, but from preserved organic matters.) is a flammable carbon compound- or hydrocarbon-containing material formed naturally in the Earth's crust from the buried remains of prehistoric organisms (animals, plants or microplanktons), a process that occurs within geological formations.
+A fossil fuel (Note: The term has been considered a misnomer because it does not actually originate from fossils, but from decomposed organic matter.) is a flammable carbon compound- or hydrocarbon-containing material formed naturally in the Earth's crust from the buried remains of prehistoric organisms (animals, plants or microplanktons), a process that occurs within geological formations.
 Reservoirs of such compound mixtures, such as coal, petroleum and natural gas, can be extracted and burnt as fuel for human consumption to provide energy for direct use (such as for cooking, heating or lighting), to power heat engines (such as steam or internal combustion engines) that can propel vehicles, or to generate electricity via steam turbine generators.
 Some fossil fuels are further refined into derivatives such as kerosene, gasoline and diesel, or converted into petrochemicals such as polyolefins (plastics), aromatics and synthetic resins.

 The origin of fossil fuels is the anaerobic decomposition of buried dead organisms.
 The conversion from these organic materials to high-carbon fossil fuels is typically the result of a geological process of millions of years.
 Due to the length of time it takes for them to form, fossil fuels are considered non-renewable resources.